-For the best results, you should be aiming to capture as much detail and get as much right in-camera as possible so that you don’t have to waste time later trying to compensate for basic errors.
+For the best results, capture as much detail and get as much right in-camera as possible.
+You won’t have to waste time later trying to compensate for basic errors.

-Organising Your Photos in Lightroom
+Organising Your Portrait Photos in Lightroom

-You can also see two external drives called ‘Images’ and ‘PHOTOS MAIN’ together with their folders.
+You can also see two external drives called ‘Images’ and ‘PHOTOS MAIN’ with their folders.
 Notice that each drive name has a green light next to it.
 This indicates that the drive still has plenty of space to hold more photos.
 As a drive begins to fill up, this light will turn amber and eventually red.

 This will add the photos from that folder to your current catalogue without moving or copying them anywhere else.
 If a folder no longer contains any photos, you can select it and then click the ‘-‘ button to remove it.

 Once you have your folders organised, you will no longer need to use Finder or File Explorer to manage them.
 Lightroom enables you to drag photos from one folder to another.
 You can rename folders and perform all the housekeeping you need right from the Folders panel.